- Chart

 Full time employees 406 | Website https://www.lifecore.com | ||

 Lifecore Biomedical, Inc., together with its subsidiaries, operates as an integrated contract development and manufacturing organization in the United States.
-The company engages in the manufacturing of hyaluronate acid (HA) in bulk form, as well as formulated and filled syringes, cartridges, and vials for injectable products used in treating a range of medical conditions and procedures.
-Its product development services include analytical method development and validation, formulation development, sterile filtration, process scale-up, pilot studies, stability studies, process validation, and production of materials for clinical studies.
+The company engages in the manufacture of hyaluronate acid in bulk form; and formulated and filled syringes, cartridges, and vials for injectable products used in treating a range of medical conditions and procedures.
+It also provides product development services include analytical method development and validation, formulation development, sterile filtration, process scale-up, pilot studies, stability studies, process validation, and production of materials for clinical studies.
 The company was formerly known as Landec Corporation and changed its name to Lifecore Biomedical, Inc. in November 2022.
 Lifecore Biomedical, Inc. was founded in 1965 and is headquartered in Chaska, Minnesota.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.